 We finally figured out the secret to growing garlic.
 This is not the first year we have planted garlic.
 Other years we have planted the little bulbs and then we were disappointed that it didn’t work very well.
-Needless to say we were doing it all wrong.
-Read More – This post may include affiliate links.
+Needless to say, we were doing it all wrong.
+Read More

 Since our altitude is at 5600 and our winters can get really cold we didn’t think it would make it through the winter.
 We always planted it in the spring.
 It would grow a little but was not really very impressive.
-Last fall we bought some garlic bulbs here at a local green house and decided to plant it in the fall.
+Last fall we bought some garlic bulbs here at a local greenhouse and decided to plant it in the fall.
 We planted around the 10th of October.
 We had already had a hard frost and everything had frozen and died back, but the ground wasn’t frozen yet.
 My husband worked the ground really well just like we do in the spring before we plant our garden.
-(This article includes affiliate links)

 We were done until spring.

 It was really exciting to see the garlic poking up through the dirt when it started to warm up in the spring.
 It was one of the first things in our garden to come up.
-It grew fairly quick and soon had tall thick leaves sprouting out of the ground.
+It grew quickly and soon had tall thick leaves sprouting out of the ground.
 We continued to watch it grow.
 It is really an interesting plant.
-It started to grow a stalk like thing out of the center of it with a bulb on the end of it.
+It started to grow a stalk-like thing out of the center of it with a bulb on the end of it.
 This went really curly.
-Then we cut these curls off of all of them but a couple.
+Then we cut those curls off of all of them but a couple.

 A lot of the leaves had turned yellow and they were starting to dry up.
 It was ready to harvest.